linuxkit/linuxkit/docs/platform-hyperkit.md

 ## Boot

-The HyperKit backend currently only supports booting the `kernel+initrd` output from `moby` (technically we could support EFI boot as well).
+The HyperKit backend currently supports booting the `kernel+initrd` output from `moby`, and EFI ISOs using the EFI firmware.

 ## Console